Mapping Species Distributions

 Western pasqueflower (Anemone occidentalis), photo by Allan Carson.

 3. By submitting your photographs to E-Flora, you agree to allow E-Flora BC to use the photograph as part of E-Flora BC, an online atlas and associated database that is openly accessible to the public on the world wide web.
-The photo will appear in our photo gallery, and may also appear in our general botanical information pages, or as the lead photo on the atlas pages.
+The photo will appear in our photo gallery, and may also appear in our general botanical information pages (such as this one), as the lead photo on the atlas pages, or on our Biodiversity Blog.
+This includes display on large-screen computers as well as small-screen devices, where the format may be adjusted to fit the screen size.

 • Your name will be displayed next to the photograph in the photo gallery.